-vi.
-Purchased or originated credit-impaired (POCI) financial assets
+iv) Purchased or originated credit-impaired (POCI) financial assets v) Definition of default

 POCI financial assets are treated differently because the asset is credit-impaired at initial recognition.
 For these assets, the Branch recognises all changes in lifetime ECL since initial recognition as a loss allowance with any changes recognised in profit or loss.
 A favourable change for such assets creates an impairment gain.